ppacher/jsmon/README.md

-# HomeBot
+# JsMon

 Do-It-Yourself Home Automation

 > **Note:**
-> `HomeBot` is currently under active development and can in no way be considered stable.
+> `JsMon` is currently under active development and can in no way be considered stable.
 It's not even published to NPM, please stay tuned ;)
 > You can still clone the repository and try it yourself.
 Please follow the instructions below

-`HomeBot` is a NodeJS framework (written in TypeScript) for building DIY home automation systems.
+`JsMon` is a NodeJS framework (written in TypeScript) for building DIY home automation systems.
 It works by defining/adding `Device`s that provide the base foundation of your home automation system.
 Devices can have Sensors and provide Commands (Actors) to interact with whatever kind of thing you like.

 It currently features